LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Experiments

-\textbf{Implementation Details.} All experiments are conducted on a desktop with a Ryzen 7 7800x3d CPU, 32GB RAM, and an NVIDIA RTX 4090 GPU.
-The ground-truth feature maps for distillation are pre-distilled by extracting per-pixel language embeddings using LSeg \cite{li2022language}.
+All experiments are conducted on a desktop equipped with a Ryzen 7 7800X3D CPU, 32GB RAM, and an NVIDIA RTX 4090 GPU.
+Our system parallelizes tracking and mapping as independent processes via shared memory.
+Language embeddings are obtained from a CLIP-aligned vision-language extractor~\cite{xie2024sed} running online within the SLAM loop, so the reported FPS includes language feature extraction and the system sustains real-time operation at 15 FPS.
+The extractor is a modular component of our framework and can be replaced without modifying the rest of the system.
 Our scene-adaptive encoder and decoder, composed of lightweight 1x1 convolutional layers, are pretrained as an autoencoder to learn the compression to our 16-dimensional space.
-The language codebook for loop closure is generated offline via k-means clustering (k=64) on millions of feature vectors.
-During the SLAM process, our language-guided pruning is performed every 200 iterations, and for loop detection, we select the top two candidates with a cosine similarity above 0.7 for geometric verification.
-Crucially, to reflect true online performance, all evaluations are performed on the final map generated during the SLAM process, without any post-run optimization iterations.
+The language codebook for loop closure is built once offline via k-means clustering on language features from external image datasets~\cite{zhou2017scene, lin2014microsoft}.
+During the SLAM process, language-guided pruning is executed every 200 iterations.
+For loop detection, we select the top two candidates with high cosine similarity for geometric verification.
+To reflect true online performance, all evaluations of SLAM systems are conducted on the final map produced during the SLAM process without post-run optimization, so every SLAM method is evaluated on the live map state available at runtime.